MAT1417/College-Work/README.md

 1. After the calculation was completed, the user’s original 3 inputs would be displayed back, along with the result.

 ## Results and Discussion
-o	# Significance:
+### Significance
-    The use of switch and break functions was essential in properly filtering the inputs to perform the correct mathematical operation. o	# Results:
+* The use of switch and break functions was essential in properly filtering the inputs to perform the correct mathematical operation.
+### Results:
-    I have created a program that can perform simple calculations within the command prompt by the user’s choice.
+* I have created a program that can perform simple calculations within the command prompt by the user’s choice.

 ## Conclusions
-o	The skills I learned in this Lab have taught me to understand how to properly filter through a user’s inputs, assign the inputs to correct data types as variables, and use them to create a correct result for the user.
+* The skills I learned in this Lab have taught me to understand how to properly filter through a user’s inputs, assign the inputs to correct data types as variables, and use them to create a correct result for the user.
-*/